Tucson-area hospitals preparing for surge in virus patients but lack ventilators, other supplies

 There’s also a lot of waiting going on, as ordered ventilators and personal protective equipment fail to arrive.

-As of Saturday, there had been 52 deaths and 326 known cases of the coronavirus reported in Pima County.
+As of Saturday, there had been 52 deaths in Arizona and 326 known cases of the coronavirus reported in Pima County.

 Arizona is expected to have a surge of infected patients within the next couple of weeks, according to predictions from the Arizona Department of Health Services.